bwarncke/architectural-katas-q4-2025-ai-enabled-architecture/adr/ADR-Cloud.md

 * Bad, because the capitalization model with the cloud is less favorable (if it is even capitalized, depending on where we operate and whether GAAP is in use)
 * Bad, to a small degree, because we almost certainly introduce vendor lock-in by using tech which we can't take elsewhere as-is

+### Nota Bene
+* We are not considering or describing a plan for managing costs during the build-out period where we are maintaining the existing system and infra while also paying for the new system and infra.
+This is out of scope due to time constraints but would be part of a more detailed architecture plan if the initial plan is approved